 On September 7, 2011, Spirits Bar & Grill.
-Comedy Night celebrates 15 years of outstanding comedy in the heart of Toronto.
-Come down to 642 Church St., Toronto, ON (416) 967-0001 and celebrate with your hostess Jo-Anna Downey and special guests Sean Cullen, Gavin Crawford, Simon Rakoff, Debra DiGiovanni, Nikki Payne, Richard Ryder, Pete Zedlacher, Ted Morris, and Kate Davis.
+Comedy Night celebrated 15 years of outstanding comedy in the heart of Toronto.
+It was celebrated with your hostess Jo-Anna Downey and special guests Sean Cullen, Gavin Crawford, Simon Rakoff, Debra DiGiovanni, Nikki Payne, Richard Ryder, Pete Zedlacher, Ted Morris, and Kate Davis.

-Today Jo-Anna runs two comedy institutions in Toronto, Tuesday's Eton House on the Danforth and Wednesday's Spirits.
-Plus she is an in demand MC and Headliner with the famous Yuk Yuk's Chain of Comedy Clubs.
+Jo-Anna produced two comedy institutions in Toronto, Tuesday's Eton House on the Danforth, and Wednesday's Spirits.
+Plus, she was an in-demand MC and Headliner with the famous Yuk Yuk's Chain of Comedy Clubs.
 According to Mark Breslin founder of The Yuk Yuk's Chain of Comedy Clubs "Jo-Anna's ability to bring an audience into her world is what makes her the perfect emcee.
 Her material is all about how a real, modern woman lives, and not some fake, media conception of femininity."

 Know as "Mama" the nickname that stuck from her early days when Jo-Anna had to fight to have chatty audiences listen to her screaming the catch phrase "Listen to Mama".
-Well "Mama" has achieved great success in the Canadian Comedy Industry, including nominations from the Canadian Comedy Awards, voted Toronto favorite stand -up comic by Now Magazine, and have been at Just For laughs.
+Well, "Mama" has achieved great success in the Canadian Comedy Industry, including nominations from the Canadian Comedy Awards, voted Toronto favorite stand -up comic by Now Magazine, and has been at Just For laughs.

 To see Jo-Anna on stage you see a fearless performer who takes no prisoners and as she has gotten older her attitude towards life and comedy has evolved.
 Her family has been supportive from the beginning and you will see her parents and brothers at both Spirits and Eton House.
 According to Jo-Anna "I have aged a lot.
 A lot!
 The great thing about aging is you really take on a who gives a shit attitude.
 I am way more comfortable on stage.
 Time will do that to you.
 A comic friend said to me last week "you handle silence so well".
 I think he meant it as a compliment.
 I am taking it that way."

-When not traveling throughout Canada Jo-Anna spends off time with long time boyfriend Cal Post, also a stand -up comic and life has become a balance between work and home.
+When not traveling throughout Canada Jo-Anna spent off time with long time boyfriend Cal Post, also a stand -up comic and life has become a balance between work and home.
 As Jo-Anna sees her life "It works for us.
 We have fun together at shows and at home.
-He also has friends who he hangs out with so we are not always in each others' faces.
-We spend a lot time with my family so it helps that he enjoys their company."
+He also has friends who he hangs out with, so we are not always in each others' faces.
+We spend a lot of time with my family, so it helps that he enjoys their company."

-Ms. Jo-Anna Downey has worked hard at being funny, if you are in Toronto area on September 7, 2011 drop into Spirits and celebrate 15 years of comedy with Jo-Anna and her friends.
+Ms. Jo-Anna Downey has worked hard at being funny.
 Time flies when you are having fun and gabbing with your friend in a comedy room that seems like you are in her living room and according to Jo-Anna "Truly I never chose a style.
 I started hosting Spirits weekly before I had 10 minutes of comedy.
-Looking back I am little embarrassed.
-So to fill the time I would just blab about my week.
-Thankfully I learned how to be funny.
+Looking back, I am little embarrassed.
+So, to fill the time I would just blab about my week.
+Thankfully, I learned how to be funny.
 It took me awhile."